 The problem is that Louisiana law does not ever expressly “restore” the civil right to own a gun to a felon.
 The Louisiana felon-in-possession-of-a-firearm statute (LSA-R.S.
 14:95.1) simply bars prosecution for possession if ten years have passed from the completion of sentence.
 It, arguably, does not actually reinstate the right to possess the firearm.
 Further, the Louisiana expungement statute specifically does not restore the right to possess a weapon beyond the scope of whatever is allowed in LSA-R.S.
 14:95.1.
 Under federal law, a conviction is only considered expunged (and no longer disqualifying) if it is “removed from the individual's criminal history record, and there are no legal disabilities or restrictions” other than the fact that it can still be used for sentencing purposes for subsequent convictions, so it is unclear if federal authorities agree that Louisiana’s expungement law technically complies with the federal definition of “expungement.”
 This complex problem is informed by the United States Supreme Court decision in Caron v.
 United States, 524 US 308 (1998).

 This issue was addressed by the Louisiana legislature in 2016, and they made substantive changes to the weapons laws, intending that those changes would conform, under federal interpretation, to ATF standards for "restoration of rights" to approve background checks for applicants who had a felony conviction that was expunged and which was more than ten years after completion of sentence.
-This has not yet been litigated to conclusion in the federal courts, so the usefulness of a Louisiana expungement to restore federal gun rights remains unclear at this time, but it is anticipated that an expungement will lift the federal disability for those narrow band of prior felons who (1) had a non-violent, non-sexual conviction that (2) had a deferred sentence imposed under Louisiana Code of Criminal Procedure Article 893, and (3) are more than 10 years past the completion of their sentences.
+This has not yet been litigated to conclusion in the federal courts, so the usefulness of a Louisiana expungement to restore federal gun rights remains unclear at this time, but it is anticipated that an expungement will lift the federal disability for those narrow band of prior felons who (1) had a non-violent, non-sexual conviction that is more than 10 years past the completion of their sentence.
 This is a developing area of law because the 2016 changes are so recent, but it appears that FBI/ATF are now clearing some former-felons to posses firearms under these circumstances.